Leo Varadkar's pro-LGBT message for US

 Video

-Taoiseach (Irish Prime Minister) Leo Varadkar has delivered a strong message of anti-discrimination on his visit to the US.

-Varadkar highlighted various forms of intolerance, in a speech hosted by Vice President Mike Pence.
+The openly gay Irish PM called out various forms of discrimination in front of Vice President Mike Pence.

-His words carried particular significance as Pence has a history of anti-LGBT policies during his time in office.

 -